 sudo systemctl enable nginx sudo systemctl start nginx

-443. You can use the following commands to open the necessary ports:
+Use the following commands to open the necessary ports:

 sudo firewall-cmd --permanent --zone=public --add-service=http sudo firewall-cmd --permanent --zone=public --add-service=https sudo firewall-cmd --reload

-Manage the Nginx service with systemctl
+Manage the Nginx Service with systemctl

 To stop the Nginx service, run: